Benedict William Gromann

 The German Broadband Association (BREKO) represents the majority of all alternative fixed line broadband network operators in Germany.
-BREKO members rely on future-proof fibre infrastructures and currently account for more than 60 percent of the competitive FTTB/H deployment.
+BREKO members rely on future-proof fibre infrastructure and currently account for more than 60 percent of the competitive FTTB/H deployment.

 BREKO members are willing and prepared to continue their significant investments in order to establish fibre as the proper foundation for digitisation and to pave the way for Germany towards the Gigabit Society.
 BREKO is committed to achieving this goal by providing expert knowledge on adequate political and regulatory framework conditions.
-Consequently, the leading German fibre association has positioned itself with a clear infrastructure target of comprehensive coverage of fibre access providing at least 1 Gbps by 2025.
+The leading German fibre association has positioned itself consistently with a clear infrastructure target - fibre networks to – at least – the buildings.

 BREKO has evolved into a strong union consisting of the BREKO Association, the BREKO Purchasing Group, and the BREKO Service Company.
 Within this union, we join the forces of our members to strengthen competition on the German telecommunications market!

 BREKO Purchasing Group - Stronger together!

-The concept of the Purchasing Group is as follows: it aggregates the demand of the local and regional carriers and can therefore purchase wholesale products for its members under particularly favourable conditions.
-This way, individual BREKO Purchasing Group members have already for some time been able to offer high-quality mobile telephony products as a white label wholesale product at attractive prices to their customers for a while.
+The concept of the Purchasing Group is as follows: it aggregates the demand of the local and regional carriers and can thus purchase wholesale products for its members under particularly favourable conditions.
+As a result, individual BREKO Purchasing Group members have been able to offer high-quality mobile communications services as white label wholesale products to attractive price conditions to their customers for a while.
 They are using the network of the German Telefónica brand O2.
-The final end-customer relationship is directly established between a member of the BREKO Purchasing Group and its end-customers.
+The end-customer relationship is directly established between a member of the BREKO Purchasing Group and its respective end-customers.

-The BREKO Purchasing Group is involved in ongoing negotiations with suppliers in order to expand its portfolio.
-Do not hesitate to contact us and become part of a stronger community!
+The BREKO Purchasing Group is involved in continued negotiations with suppliers in order to expand its portfolio.
+Do not hesitate to contact us and to join our strong alliance!

 Get in touch: firstname.lastname@example.org

 BREKO Service Company

-Fibre Fairs, expert seminars on telecommunications issues and more!
+Fibre Fairs, expert workshops on telecommunications, and more!